AlecChou/TESO_LibDragonWorldEvent/readme.md

 Methods :

-* `LibDragonWorldEvent.Events.onLoaded` : Called when the addon is loaded
+* `LibWorldEvents.Events.onLoaded` : Called when the addon is loaded
-* `LibDragonWorldEvent.Events.onLoadScreen` : Called after each load screen
+* `LibWorldEvents.Events.onLoadScreen` : Called after each load screen
-* `LibDragonWorldEvent.Events.onWEActivate` : Called when a World Event start (aka dragon pop).
+* `LibWorldEvents.Events.onWEActivate` : Called when a World Event start (aka dragon pop).
-* `LibDragonWorldEvent.Events.onWEDeactivate` : Called when a World Event is finished (aka dragon killed).
+* `LibWorldEvents.Events.onWEDeactivate` : Called when a World Event is finished (aka dragon killed).
-* `LibDragonWorldEvent.Events.onWEUnitPin` : Called when a World Event has this map pin changed (aka new dragon or dragon in fight).
+* `LibWorldEvents.Events.onWEUnitPin` : Called when a World Event has this map pin changed (aka new dragon or dragon in fight).
-* `LibDragonWorldEvent.Events.onGuiChanged` : Called when something changes in the GUI (like open inventory).
+* `LibWorldEvents.Events.onGuiChanged` : Called when something changes in the GUI (like open inventory).
 Used to debug only, the line to add the listener on the event is commented.

 ### Timer.lua

-Table : `LibDragonWorldEvent.Timer`
+Table : `LibWorldEvents.Timer`

 Contain all function to manage a timer